Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Effects of Viewing Angle

-Fig.~\ref{fig:tempest_projected_velocity} shows how the ideal first moment maps for Tempest vary as a function of observed position angle at a fixed inclination ($20$\textdegree).
+wherein $V_{\rm{los}}(R)$ is the line of sight velocity as a function of radius, $V_{\rm{sys}}$ is the systematic line of sight velocity offset, $\theta$ is the azimuthal angle in the disk plane measured from the projected major axis, and $i$ is the observed inclination. $V_{\rm rot}$, $V_{\rm rad}$, and $V_{z}$ are the three velocity components in cylindrical space defined by a disk or ring at a given inclination.
+Modeling these three velocity components can be difficult, as they can often be degenerate depending on inclination and misaligned structure \cite[e.g.][]{wong04}.

 The choice of position angle=0\textdegree~is arbitrary and was chosen such that the warp orientation (dashed line) was left to right at PA=0\textdegree.
 The large vertical velocities associated with the orbits of gas in the warp appear as a deviation from the dipole signature associated with disk rotation.
 The strength and sign of this deviation depend primarily on the angle between the warp axis and the observed kinematic axes of the galaxy.
 When the warp is aligned with the disk major axis (PA=270\textdegree), there is no qualitatively noticeable effect, although the projected velocities increase at the warp.
 When the warp is more aligned with the disk minor axis (e.g., PA=0\textdegree, 180\textdegree), there are noticeable deviations from rotation.
 When the warp is anti-aligned with the observed disk major axis (PA=90\textdegree), a velocity inversion is present, where the sign of the projected velocity switches near the disk edge.

-Such velocity inversions can be observed in \HI\ observations of galaxies \citep{lin2025-FEASTS-M51, Healy_2024-WarpedMhongooseDisk} and will be discussed further in Sec.~\ref{sec:disc-comparison_between_sim_and_obs}.
+Such velocity inversions can be observed in \HI\ observations of galaxies and are often signs of warps \citep{lin2025-FEASTS-M51, Healy_2024-WarpedMhongooseDisk} (see Sec.~\ref{sec:disc-comparison_between_sim_and_obs}).
 This is further visualized in Fig.~\ref{fig:tempest_ideal_pv_diagrams}, which shows the corresponding Position-Velocity diagrams for these plots.
-Velocities were taken from the central pixel along a vertical line in each orientation, to fully characterize the rotation curve of the inner disk.
-Notably, when the warp axis is perfectly aligned with the observed disk major axis (PA=270\textdegree), the rotation curve appears relatively flat despite having a strong central peak.
+Velocities were taken from the central pixel along a vertical line in each orientation.
+Notably, when the warp axis is perfectly aligned with the observed disk major axis (PA=270\textdegree), the projected velocities appear relatively flat despite having a strong central peak.